An Introduction to the Discharging Method via Graph Coloring: Edge-coloring and List Edge-coloring

-Here the initial charges assigned to vertices or faces are not the degree or length, but rather an adjustment of those quantities that uses the interaction between vertices and faces.
-Setting charge to degree is in some sense more intuitive, but this adjustment facilitates using the dual graph also.
-A vertex or face now is ``happy'' when it reaches nonnegative charge.
-When specified configurations are assumed not to occur, making every vertex and face happy provides a contradiction in the same way as when charges are not shifted.

-For triangulations, such as in the Four Color Problem, vertex charging is appropriate.
-All the faces have charge $0$, and often they can be ignored.
-For $3$-regular planar graphs, face charging is appropriate, with each vertex given charge $0$.
-With balanced charging when $G$ and its dual $G^*$ are simple, $3$-vertices and $3$-faces are the only objects needing charge; those with degree or length at least $5$ have spare charge to give away.

-We begin with the recent use of balanced charging to prove the result of Borodin~\cite{ovb} on Vizing's List Edge-Coloring Conjecture for planar graphs with large degree.
+We present a recent use of balanced charging~\cite{CH} to prove the result of Borodin~\cite{ovb}.
 Balanced charging is natural when neither the graphs nor their duals are triangulations.
-An interesting aspect of the proof is a reservoir or ``pot'' of charge that can flow to or from vertices or faces without regard to their location.
+Again we use a pot of charge (see Theorem~\ref{listsq}).
 In this proof, the pot facilitates moving charge from maximum-degree vertices to $3$-vertices; we need not name specific recipients.

 \begin{theorem}[\cite{ovb}] If $G$ is a planar graph and $\Delta(G)\ge9$, then $\chil'(G)\le \Delta(G)+1$. \end{theorem} \begin{proof} (Cohen and Havet~\cite{CH}) Let $G$ be a minimal counterexample, with an edge-list assignment $L$ such that each list has size $\Delta(G)+1$ and $G$ has no $L$-edge-coloring.
-An edge with weight at most $\Delta(G)+2$ is reducible, by Proposition~\ref{edgered}.
+An edge with weight at most $\Delta(G)+2$ is reducible.
 Hence we may assume that $\delta(G)\ge3$ and that every neighbor of a $j$-vertex has degree at least $\Delta(G)+3-j$.
 Let $k=\Delta(G)$; since $k\ge9$, the degree-sum of any two adjacent vertices is at least $12$.

 We use balanced charging, with initial charge equal to degree or length minus $4$.
 Initially, the pot of charge is empty.
 The discharging rules must make each vertex and face happy and keep the charge in the pot nonnegative to contradict the assumption of a counterexample.